-Our study also contributes to a growing literature that seeks to understand investor learning in financial markets.
-One strand of the literature analyzes the impact rational learning theories.3 Another strand of the literature looks at alternative learning theories, such as, for example, nave reinforcement learning.4 Malmendier and Nagel (2011) show that past macroeconomic shocks shape future financial decisions.
+Our study also contributes to the growing literature on investor learning.
+One strand of the literature analyzes rational learning theories (e.g., Mahani and Bernhardt (2007), Pastor and Veronesi (2009), Seru, Shumway, and Stoffman (2010), Linnainmaa (2011), Huang, Wei, and Yan (2011)).
+Another strand looks at alternative learning theories, such as, for example, naïve reinforcement learning (e.g., Kaustia and Knüpfer (2008), Barber, Lee, Liu, and Odean (2010), Chiang, Hirshleifer, Qian, and Sherman (2011), Bailey, Kumar, and Ng (2011), Campbell, Ramadorai, and Ranish (2013)).
+Malmendier and Nagel (2011) show that past macroeconomic shocks shape future financial decisions.
 This learning literature has mainly focused on individual investors and retail investors.
-Our study introduces new results on the relevance and profitability of learning for sophisticated (institutional) investors.
+Our study introduces new results on the relevance and profitability of learning for professional investors.

 Lastly, our study contributes a new econometric approach to identifying fund manager skill (e.g., Berk and Green (2004), Fama and French (2010)).
-Our results show that experienced managers can outperform passive benchmarks via stock-picking, which adds to a body of work suggesting that at least some funds can systematically outperform.5 Our study is related to Kacperczyk, Sialm, and Zheng (2005), who show that mutual fund managers who concentrate their holdings in some industries have higher alphas.
-We show below that our experience effects
+Our results show that experienced managers can outperform passive benchmarks via stock-picking, which adds to a body of work suggesting that at least some funds can systematically outperform.2 Our study is related to Kacperczyk, Sialm, and Zheng (2005), who show that mutual fund managers who concentrate their holdings in some industries have higher alphas (we show below that our experience effects obtain even after controlling for industry concentration).
+As we show that experience from industry shocks is particularly valuable in future industry shocks, our findings can help explain why mutual funds on average tend to do better in recessions (e.g., Moskowitz (2000), Glode (2011)).